 Check your six.

 Navy fighter pilots say, “Watch your six.”
 It means look behind you (6 o’clock), the enemy is often there.
 Ultimately, the goal should be avoidance or even escape.
 If you just stand there (deer in the headlights), you might get hurt, or worse.
 In the Ohio case (see link above), the news story states that the patient jumped the dentist from behind.
 Behind???
 On her own turf, she got blindsided??
 The dentist should NEVER have turned her back on the agitated patient.
 Would you turn your back on a growling grizzly bear?
 Never ever turn your eyes away from a threat until the threat is no longer present.

 How are you prepared for the head-on collision?
 Are you prepared to escape or evade?
 Are you willing to defend yourself or your team members?
 Do you have any protocol in place?
 At the very least, you should have a protocol for someone in the office to call 911 at the FIRST sign of trouble.

 How far you are willing to prepare AND act is a personal decision.
 I know that I highly value my life and obligation (and desire) to continue to be around for my family.
 I know that I will NOT let someone else (regardless of circumstances), deprive my family of my life.
 I also know that I consider my office staff my own family and would defend them accordingly.
-I know that I will never end up like the dentist in Korea or even the one in Ohio.
+I know that I will never end up like the dentist in Korea, Ohio, or California.

 Taking up Krav Maga, carrying pepper spray, a taser, a firearm, or a combination of those things, is your personal prerogative.
 With any of those options, you MUST get training, practice, and continue to train.
 Be aware of your local state laws regarding self-defense.
 They can vary widely.
 And, when you see signs of trouble, do everything you can to de-escalate the situation.